 About

-and the cost of choice.
+and the invisible cost of optimization.

 Evan Lir writes fiction that refuses to be categorized.
 A story about addiction might become a dark romance.
 A story about institutional control becomes a dystopian trilogy.
 A story about attention becomes literary fiction.
 The genre serves the truth — never the other way around.